 (just like THC does).

-Smoking anything can be damaging to your lungs.
-Fortunately for us, the cannabis industry has grown to expand its forms of THC and CBD ingestion to include everything from beverages to topicals, tinctures, capsules, edibles, and more — which all avoid putting anything other than oxygen in your lungs.
+Smoking anything has the potential to be damaging to your lungs because of the tar created when you ignite plant (or any) material.
+Fortunately, the cannabis industry has grown to expand its forms of THC and CBD ingestion to include everything from beverages to topicals, tinctures, capsules, edibles, and more in case smoking doesn't feel like a good option for you.

 How can i consume cannabis?